lyquita/Hireoo/README.md

 - 📝 Although I get used to writing stuff in a big moment, it quite depends on my mood.
 - 💃🏾 I have been studying Hip Hop for around three months.
 As a freshman, and apparently have no talent of dancing, but I still enjoy shaking my body ~ just keep moving ~~
 - 🥯 Seriously, I think I'm a bagel lover🥯, I have tasted most of the bagel in shanghai.
 Mexico food is quite fit for my taste, especially burrito🌯 and taco🌮 ~~~

+### What am I learning currently?
+I'm trying to learn about programming, because *I wanna build my ideas and make it happen.*
+I  will put my attention to the front-end at first :)